+- He or she is under 65.

-- He or she does not remarry. - He or she continues to pay the required premium. - He or she does not cancel coverage or enroll in Medicare Part D. - The Plan is not terminated.
+- He or she does not remarry.

+- He or she continues to pay the required premium.

+- He or she does not cancel coverage or enroll in Medicare Part D.

+- The Plan is not terminated.

 Cost of Coverage